ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

+Days until the next episode of The Amazing Digital Circus releases: 7

-Days until the next episode of Helluva Boss releases: 28
+Days until the next episode of Helluva Boss releases: 27

-Days until I finish 8th grade: 42
+Days until I finish 8th grade: 41

-Days until my family goes on vacation in Florida: 44
+Days until my family goes on vacation in Florida: 43

-Days until I begin high school: 123
+Days until I begin high school: 122

-Days until the baseball season ends: 156
+Days until the baseball season ends: 155

-Days until Halloween: 188
+Days until Halloween: 187

-Days until you will vote for Biden (provided you are 18+ and from the US): 193
+Days until you will vote for Biden (provided you are 18+ and from the US): 192

-Days until Thanksgiving: 216
+Days until Thanksgiving: 215

-Days until Christmas: 243
+Days until Christmas: 242

-Days until 2025: 250
+Days until 2025: 249

-Days until I become old enough to have sex in Denmark: 338
+Days until I become old enough to have sex in Denmark: 337

-Days until I get unbanned from both Scratch and HTS: 340
+Days until I get unbanned from both Scratch and HTS: 339

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)